pksoft72/binary_xml/README.md

     ...
-        -- Bin write plugin is object for authoring binary xml on the fly -- wxb is different format than xb, it is position independent linked tree of objects -- It is good for hanging new objects to tree.
+        -- Bin write plugin is object for authoring binary xml on the fly -- xbw is different format than xb, it is position independent linked tree of objects -- It is good for hanging new objects to tree.
         BW_plugin W("test3.wxb",nullptr,0x40000);
         ASSERT_NO_RET_(1150,W.Initialize(),1);